MartinDM/martindm.uk/src/posts/2025-02-10-developers-as-product-engineers.md

 This leverages a troubling cognitive dissonance on developers who are intrinsically motivated to create meaningful work for users, rather than backlogs, predictability, and processes which attempts to reduce an emergent, creative process of discovery-by-doing to a waterfall structure.
 Yet engineers know we are learning what makes sense but can only know by starting.

 We need only consider the practice of estimating and refining technical features _*when we know least*_, as we don’t start learning until we start building.
+Yet now, a team finds themselves on the hook for promises they were coerced int,o on shaky understanding.
+Over time, we get burnout, attrition, less optionality in our code for future changes, and a poor user experience.

+# Product Engineers

 My observations aside, and amid the general emergence of this movement in the industry I feel there’s an answer; a reckoning.
-Leaner teams, comprising empowered, product and user-focused engineers.
+Leaner teams, comprising empowered, product and user-focused engineers who care about discovering, building and _shipping_ valuable outcomes frequently. but our orgs need to enable it.

-# Product Engineers

-The future of software product development I discovered might be in a new-to-me concept I discovered on Jordan Cutlers’ Substack _*High Growth Engineer*_ - Becoming a [Product Engineer](https://read.highgrowthengineer.com/) and [Posthog.io](https://posthog.com/blog/what-is-a-product-engineer) have an awesome description of the role and why it matters to companies moving from _*project*_ to _*product*_ mindsets.

 Product Engineering is about full-life-cycle involvement in the iteration of a product, based on user feedback and data to _*know what problems to solve.*_

+Jordan Cutlers’ Substack _*High Growth Engineer*_ - Becoming a [Product Engineer](https://read.highgrowthengineer.com/) and [Posthog.io](https://posthog.com/blog/what-is-a-product-engineer) have an awesome description of the role and why it matters to companies moving from _*project*_ to _*product*_ mindsets.

 John and PostHog's commentary of Product Engineering gives a model which I feel represents a vision for the necessary organisational shift toward small, focused, empowered product engineers.

-Engineers here take initiative and are implicitly _*enabled*_ to have ownership of the end-to-end lifecycle; from identifying the user and business needs with highest ROI, to development and iteration through Continous Discovery.
+Engineers here take initiative and are implicitly _*enabled*_ and unlocked by the organisation and product strategy to have ownership of the end-to-end lifecycle; from identifying the user and business needs with highest ROI, to development and iteration through Continuous Discovery.

 <blockquote>
 What makes them unique is their focus on creating a product for users.
 They care about building a solution to problems that provides value to users.
 They must be empathetic to users, and this means caring about user feedback and usage data.
 </blockquote>

-Instead of perpetuating the traditional software lifecycle in a ‘project-oriented’ paradigm, we might as aspiring PEs, ask:
+Instead of perpetuating the traditional software lifecycle in a ‘project-oriented’ paradigm full of ceremony, we might as aspiring PEs, ask:

-1. _*“What is the user’s actual problem?”*_
+1. **“What is the user’s actual problem?”**

-2. _*“What is the best solution for the user?”*_
+2. **“What is the best solution for the user?”**

+3. **How soon can we get something that looks like this built and shipped to find out?**

 As such, Product Engineers are heavily invested in market and user feedback.
 They are ‘_*customer obsessed’*_ and are opinionated about the roadmap for the product, building a deep understanding of the problem space, and then self-organise to build and iterate solutions.